peripheral venous catheter

 Pronunciation: (peh-RIH-feh-rul VEE-nus KA-theh-ter)

-A thin, flexible tube that is inserted into a large vein, usually in the back of the hand, the lower part of the arm, or the foot.
-It is used to give intravenous fluids, blood transfusions, and chemotherapy and other drugs, and for taking blood samples.
-It avoids the need for repeated needle sticks.
+A device used to draw blood and give treatments, including intravenous fluids, drugs, or blood transfusions.
+A thin, flexible tube is inserted into a vein, usually in the back of the hand, the lower part of the arm, or the foot.
+A needle is inserted into a port to draw blood or give fluids.

 Source: NCI Dictionary of Cancer Terms